falcopackages/fujin/docs/tutorial.rst

     curl -LO https://github.com/pocketbase/pocketbase/releases/download/v0.22.26/pocketbase_0.22.26_linux_amd64.zip
     fujin init --profile binary

-With the instructions above we will download a version of pocket to run on linux from their github release, and initailaze a new fujin configuration in ``binary`` mode.
+With the instructions above, we will download a version of Pocketbase to run on Linux from their GitHub release and initialize a new fujin configuration in ``binary`` mode.
 Now update the ``fujin.toml`` file with the changes below:

 .. code-block:: toml